-Provide within range of new dwelling sizes a proportion of smaller dwellings (e.g. 1-2 bedrooms), for which there is evidenced demand.
+Provide a proportion of smaller dwellings (e.g. 1-2 bedrooms), for which there is evidenced demand.
 Providing these smaller units will also be an effective response to the increase in private renting seen locally, younger people moving away and would offer the opportunity for the older population to downsize locally.
 For smaller units aimed at older people downsizing, bungalows or flats could be suitable.

-A range of housing types \mathcal{E} sizes
+A range of housing types & sizes